sandysgits/music_video_from_weather/README.md

 ## Example Output
 ![Example Animation](assets/example_animation.gif)

+## Environment File
+The `environment.yaml` file is stored in the `environment/` directory and can be used to set up the project easily.

+📄 **Path:** `environment/environment.yaml`

 ## Contribution
-Feel free to fork, improve, or extend this project!
+Feel free to fork, improve, or extend this project.
 Open a pull request if you have improvements or new features.

 ## License
 ???